BasicPrimitives/react/README.md

 ## Free for Non-commercial
 Do you want to use a Basic Primitives diagram for a personal website, a school site, or a non-profit organization?
 Then you don't need the author's permission.
 Just go on and use the Basic Primitives diagram.
 However, for commercial website and project uses, see our License and Pricing.

-## Compatibility
-* Works in AngularJS directive

 ## Performance
 Through a full API, you can add, remove and modify individual items and their properties.
 The component will only update the visual elements affected by the API changes.
 We put in much effort to make it happen!

-Copyright (c) 2013 - 2022 Basic Primitives Inc
+Copyright (c) 2013 - 2023 Basic Primitives Inc
 * [Non-commercial - Free](http://creativecommons.org/licenses/by-nc/3.0/)
 * [Commercial and government licenses](license.pdf)